LuisColome/the-dock/README.md

 Rename folder to your theme name, change the `style.css` intro block to your theme information.
 Code as you will.

+Please, keep in mind it is a working in progress project.
+I'm using the Theme in every project, so I would be changing, improving or even remove stuff in the future.
+Thank you :octocat:

 ### Features

 1. SCSS with Prepros to compile it.